bitremengatado/odin-recipes/README.md

 # odin-recipes
 TOP HTML Project

 This is a HTML project for "The Odin Project" curriculum.
-The objective is to create a ficticious recipe website with only HTML.
+The objective is to create a fictitious recipe website with only HTML.

 Attributions:
-Ricotta Cheescake
+Ricotta cheesecake
     image: https://anemptystomachisthebestcook.blogspot.com/2010/06/italian-ricotta-cheesecake.html
     recipe: Dessert Person by Claire Saffitz